 THREAD

-Custom woven patches are sewn in a continuous pattern on the machine, they are thread only.
-The key advantage is, a customized woven made patch is a smooth, flat appearance.
-As woven patches use thinner thread, it creates a greater margin to have details of art on a small area of the custom patch.
+Custom woven patches are sewn in a continuous pattern on a machine; they are made of thread only.
+The key advantage is that a customized, woven patch has a smooth, flat appearance.
+As woven patches use thinner thread, it creates a greater margin for detailing art on a small area of the custom patch.
 All the above, a small woven patch has a great level of photo-realistic approach.
+If you want to have a human or animal face or color gradients, they are best for it.
+This type of realism is only possible with woven patches if you are size-conscious.
+You can also have detailed backgrounds or gradients in embroidered designs, but with a larger size.

 BACKING